 House passes GOP tax reform bill: How does the Senate's version compare?

-The House passed its tax reform legislation Thursday afternoon with a majority of Democrats voting against it.
+The House passed its tax reform legislation Thursday afternoon, and the Senate moved its bill out of committee later in the evening.

-The legislation passed 227 to 205 along party lines, which would bring the biggest revamp of the U.S. tax system in three decades.
+The House legislation passed, 227 to 205, along party lines, which would bring the biggest revamp of the U.S. tax system in three decades.
 Thirteen Republicans voted against the measure, including House Appropriations Committee chairman Rodney Frelinghuysen of New Jersey.

-Both the House and Senate have pressed forward on overhauling the nation’s tax code.
-The Senate tweaked its legislation earlier this week to include a repeal of the Affordable Care Act’s requirement to buy insurance.
+The Senate’s tax overhaul is slightly different from that of the House version and includes a repeal of the Affordable Care Act’s requirement to buy insurance.
+It would also sunset certain individual tax changes after a few years.

+The Senate Finance Committee approved along party lines its $1.5 trillion tax overhaul plan Thursday as well, sending it to the full Senate for a vote.

+"Now the ball is in the Senate's court," Vice President Mike Pence said after the House vote.
+"The next few weeks are going to be vitally important and they're going to be a challenge."

-Here’s a look at how the House and Senate bill’s compare – and what’s at stake for your taxes.
+Here’s a look at how the House and Senate versions of tax reform compare – and what’s at stake for your taxes.

 State and local deductions